Graduate Certificate in Entrepreneurship

 What makes Duquesne's program stand out?

 During your certificate program, you will create, invent, and learn in our state-of-the-art Center for Excellence in Entrepreneurship.
 Our ideation suite, the Louis D. Mallet Entrepreneurship Zone, is an inspirational and collaborative environment that promotes idea generation, group learning, problem solving, and business planning.
-Take advantage of our leading-edge technology, writeable glass boards, and flexible meeting spaces that enhance conversation and discussion.
+Take advantage of our leading-edge technology, writable glass boards, and flexible meeting spaces that enhance conversation and discussion.

 Bob's Launch Pad is our maker space, a hands-on area where you develop, design, and prototype everything from new physical products to online business platforms.
 Explore state-of-the-art tools for taking your ideas from concept to reality, such as high-level software, a 3D printer, and a laser engraver for rapidly prototyping new products.